SARRA-cropmodels/SARRA-O/README.md

 The software requires climatic input data such as precipitation, temperature, global radiation, and evapotranspiration, as well as information about agricultural practices.
 Results can be saved as GeoTIFF images for analysis.

+You will find a climate and rainfall data starter pack for Niger 1982-2021 available on Zenodo [doi:10.5281/zenodo.11091602](https://zenodo.org/doi/10.5281/zenodo.11091602), that will allow you to run example simulations.

 ## Documentation

 You can find comprehensive documentation of the software [at this address](https://github.com/SARRA-cropmodels/SARRA-O/blob/main/docs/Petit_manuel_SARRA-O_V7.pdf). ⚠️ Note, this is the documentation for the previous version, although most of the information is there, some points may differ from the current version of the software.

 ## Contribution and Support

+Development forge is hosted by Cirad at https://gitlab.cirad.fr/sarrao, and maintained by @MathCastets.

 Contributions to SARRA-O are welcome.
 You can contribute by reporting bugs, proposing new features by opening a ticket [in the Issues section](https://github.com/SARRA-cropmodels/SARRA-O/issues).

-User support is also provided by opening a ticket [in the Issues section](https://github.com/SARRA-cropmodels/SARRA-O/issues).
+User support is also provided preferentiallt by opening a ticket [in the Issues section](https://github.com/SARRA-cropmodels/SARRA-O/issues).
+If needed you can reach us at sarra-h@cirad.fr.

 ## License